TULiberalArts/Anthropology/pages/undergradaute.md

    [yvonne.davis@temple.edu](mailto:yvonne.davis@temple.edu)
 ---
 ## Major in Anthropology at Temple
 If you join the Department of Anthropology, you will collaborate with faculty on field research in locations around the world, from biological research in Oman, to socio-cultural research in India, to archeological research right here in the Delaware Valley.
 Anthropology majors at Temple gain a foundation in all of the four sub-fields associated with the discipline - archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
+Laboratory facilities, internships, fieldwork and experiential learning courses provide our students with practical experiences in all of anthropology’s subdisciplines.

 We offer the flexibility to pursue your interest in specific sub-fields, or if you'd rather, pursue a more general undergraduate program.
 Studying anthropology helps build the creative thinking and critical analysis needed to solve complex problems.
 We teach cross-cultural understanding, interdisciplinary connection, computational and analytical skills.
 With our training, you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, and generate key insights into how people make sense and meaning in their worlds.